Texas Tech University

 b.
 Notification

-If applicable, before contracting with a consultant utilizing appropriated funds, the Assistant Vice President and Chief Procurement Officer shall notify the Legislative Budget Board and the governor's Budget Planning Office of TTU's intent to contract with a consultant and shall supply the Legislative Budget Board and the governor's Budget and Planning Office with information demonstrating that TTU has complied or will comply with this OP and the relevant state statutes.
+If applicable, before executing a contract with a consultant utilizing appropriated funds, the Assistant Vice President and Chief Procurement Officer must notify the Legislative Budget Board and the governor’s Budget Planning Office of TTU’s intent to contract with a consultant and shall supply the Legislative Budget Board and the governor’s Budget and Planning Office with information demonstrating that TTU has complied or will comply with this OP and the relevant state statutes.

 c.
 Finding of Fact